alchemycodelab/work-with-us/README.md

 * Web Animations and Transitions
 * Image and Font Optimization
 * Strong craft ethic and/or agile engineering practices
+* JavaScript: Vanilla, ESNext, DOM APIs or jQuery
-* Vanilla JavaScript, bonus for VueJS or React.
+* Bonus for VueJS or React
 * Missing anything above?
 Looking for a willingness to learn what you don't know.

 Here’s what we see your first few months looking like: